alialridae8060/Sep10-freedom-project/prep/presentation.md

 <p>The Evolution of Cooking Technologies brought to you by CSS Variables.
 Alialrida Elhage</p>
 ## Hook
-* <p>Hook:How you ever wondered about how cooking technologies evolved?How you veer wondered why there is so much CO2 in the air?Do you know what modern chefs use?Do you know whats the future of cooking techn ologies look like?Well to answer your questions we will go over everything there is to know because may i present to you;The Evolution of Cooking Technologies,brought to you by CSS Variables.
+* <p>Hook:How you ever wondered about how cooking technologies evolved?How you ever wondered why there is so much CO2 in the air?Do you know what modern chefs use?Do you know whats the future of cooking technologies look like?Well to answer your questions we will go over everything there is to know because may i present to you;The Evolution of Cooking Technologies,brought to you by CSS Variables.
 </p>

 ## Product